aqqkad/openwrt-tailscale/README_en.md

 ## ⚠️ Notes

 1. **Temporary Installation Warning**
    🔥 The `/tmp` directory is cleared upon reboot!
 This method is only recommended for devices that cannot persistently install due to storage constraints.
-Since temporary installation heavily depends on network availability, do not solely rely on Tailscale to avoid interruptions.🔥‘ /tmp ’目录在重启时被清除！此方法仅建议用于由于存储限制而无法持久安装的设备。由于临时安装在很大程度上取决于网络的可用性，因此不要仅仅依靠Tailscale来避免中断。
+Since temporary installation heavily depends on network availability, do not solely rely on Tailscale to avoid interruptions.

-2. **Network Requirements**  2. * * * *网络需求
+2. **Network Requirements**
-   🌐 Must have access to GitHub .🌐必须访问GitHub。
+   🌐 Must have access to GitHub

 3. **Compatibility**
    ⚠️ Most devices or architectures have not been tested.
-If you encounter issues, please submit an [issue](https://github.com/GuNanOvO/openwrt-tailscale/issues), and I will work on fixing them as soon as possible.⚠️大多数设备或架构尚未经过测试。如果您遇到问题，请提交[问题](https://github.com/GuNanOvO/openwrt-tailscale/issues)，我会尽快修复。
+If you encounter issues, please submit an [issue](https://github.com/GuNanOvO/openwrt-tailscale/issues), and I will work on fixing them as soon as possible.

 ---